 News and Views: News and Views should focus on specific subjects of current interest and areas of recent and significant advances.
 This type of article is solely commissioned by the Editor-in-Chief.

 Following a preliminary triage to eliminate submissions unsuitable for Journal of Concussion all papers are sent out for review.
 The covering letter is important.
 To help the Editor in his preliminary evaluation, please indicate why you think the paper suitable for publication.
-If your paper should be considered for fast-track publication, please explain why.
 The journal’s policy is to have manuscripts reviewed by two expert reviewers.

 Papers should only be submitted for consideration once consent is given by all contributing authors.
 Those submitting papers should carefully check that all those whose work contributed to the paper are acknowledged as contributing authors.